datalad-handbook/book/docs/basics/101-139-hostingservices.rst

 """""""""""""""""""""""""""""""

 The most convenient way to generate tokens is typically via the webinterface of the hosting service of your choice.
-Often, you can specifically select which set of permissions a specific token has in a drop-down menu similar (but likely not identical) to this screenshot from GitHub:
+Often, you can specifically select which set of permissions a specific token has in a drop-down menu similar (but likely not identical) to the screenshot from GitHub in :numref:`fig-token`.

+.. _fig-token:

 .. figure:: ../artwork/src/github-token.png
    :width: 80%